180107134/Online-Software-Shop/README.md

 **3. Project Use-Case diagram and questions over the data**

-General questions:
+General questions:<br>
 1)Find the most expensive price?<br>
-3)Find the most popular license?<br>
+2)Find the most popular license?<br>
-4)Find members who bought all license?<br>
+3)Find members who bought all license?<br>
-5)Сount as many comments as possible from the license?<br>
+4)Сount as many comments as possible from the license?<br>
-6)Which product sold more?<br>
+5)Which product sold more?<br>
-7)Display how many products was selected by member?<br>
+6)Display how many products was selected by member?<br>
-8)Which license scored only the highest mark by member?<br>
+7)Which license scored only the highest mark by member?<br>
-9)Which license was most rejected?<br>
+8)Which license was most rejected?<br>
-10)Сalculate the total number of products sold?<br>
+9)Сalculate the total number of products sold?<br>
-11)Find  members by the average rating for one product?<br>
+10)Find  members by the average rating for one product?<br>
-12)Find a buyer who has bought a large number of products and left a rating?<br>
+11)Find a buyer who has bought a large number of products and left a rating?<br>
-13)Find user who left both rating and comment?<br>
+12)Find user who left both rating and comment?<br>
-14)What roles and access does the program have?<br>
+13)What roles and access does the program have?<br>
-15)What types of programs do we sell?<br>
+14)What types of programs do we sell?<br>
-16)Average rating of each product in our online store?<br>
+15)Average rating of each product in our online store?<br>

 Use-case UML diagram:
 ![alt text](/UML.jpg)